lazaro92/SaGa/README.md

 For the project, the resources of WonderSwan has been used (sprites and music).
 [GIMP](https://www.gimp.org/) has been used to edit the tilesets and the maps has been created with [Tiled](https://www.mapeditor.org/) (you can find the files in **/extra/tiled** directory).

+## Scope of the project

+The idea is only make the 1st world, because this is a lot of work, alos I d'on't have fait that I will do everything, so it's more how many stuff will be done before I get tired of this project.

 ## Project requirements

-- Linux.
-- SFML version 2.6 installed via CMake (it will be downloaded with `cmake ..`, then compiled and linked as a library with `cmake --build .`).
+- SFML version 2.6 installed via CMake (it will be downloaded with `cmake ..`, then compiled and linked as a library with `cmake --build .`)
-- A C++20 compiler.
+- A C++20 compiler
 - CMake 3.28

+**Note:** it only has been tested and developed under Linux.

 ## Build